NostrGameEngine/docs/docs/nip-drafts/nip-ADS.md

 The tags must include:

 * **d**: The event id of the offer
-* **p**: The pubkey of the advertiser who made the bid.
+* **p**: The pubkey of the delegate for the bid.

-This event serves as a trigger for the advertiser to execute the payout.
+This event serves as a trigger for the delegate to execute the payout.

-### Payout event
+## Payout event
-`(advertiser → offerer)`
+`(delegate → offerer)`

-Triggered when the advertiser processes a **Payment Request**.
-Upon receiving a `payment_request` event, the advertiser may (optionally) verify the requested user action.
-The advertiser can choose to skip verification and proceed directly to payment if desired.
+Triggered when the delegate processes a **Payment Request**.

+*Upon receiving a `payment_request` event, the delegate may (optionally) verify the requested user action.
+The delegate can choose to skip verification and proceed directly to payment if desired.*

-If the action is (or is assumed) successful, the advertiser must pay the agreed `bid` amount to the value in the `lud16` or `lud06` nip-01 metadata associated with the pubkey in the `y` tag of the **Offer** event, then publish a **Payout** event with the following encrypted NIP‑44 content:
+If the action is (or is assumed) successful, the delegate must pay the agreed `bid` amount, on behalf of the advertiser, to the value in the `lud16` or `lud06` nip-01 metadata associated with the pubkey of the application (specified in the `y` tag of the **Offer** event).

+Once the payment is confirmed, the delegate must publish a **Payout** event with the following encrypted NIP‑44 content:

 * **type**: `payout`
 * **message** (`required`): A natural-language description of the payment execution (e.g., “Paid to BOLT11 invoice”, “Paid via LNURL address”).
 This message can be evaluated by a human or automated reviewer.
-* **preimage** (`optional`): The preimage of the paid invoice, if applicable.
-This is used to prove that the payment was executed successfully.

 The tags must include: